-If there is one pivotal moment in a case, it has to be the moment that the legal team forms its firm view as to what its case really is and how they are going to present it in an effective and compelling way.
-Needless to say, this seminal juncture should take place at the beginning of the proceedings, not mid-stream, and certainly not on the eve of hearing.
+If there is one pivotal moment in a case, it has to be the moment that the legal team forms its firm view as to what its case really is and how it is to be presented in an effective and compelling way.
+Needless to say, this seminal juncture should take place at the beginning of the proceedings, not mid-stream, and certainly not on the eve of the hearing.

 It is surprising how frequently counsel for the parties fail to point out at their earliest opportunity, and emphasise in person to the tribunal, the contract language that they rely on to define their client’s role in the transaction and support its position in the dispute.

 Good advocacy compels that counsel make known to the tribunal, whether at preliminary hearing, initial hearing or any other time it has the opportunity to address the tribunal, what its position is as to the language of the contract and its meaning and role in defining the rights and obligation of the parties.
 The legal maxim ‘the contract is the law of the parties’ is equally applicable to civil and common law proceedings and simply means that parties are obliged to do what they have agreed to do.
 The parties have essentially created the law as between themselves.